PeterBourgonje/projan-disco/README.md

     --pred_output_dir=PATH
 ```

-Once the program is done, a projection result will be saved in the directory of pred_output_dir with `_discopyrojected.conllu` as the file ending.
+When evaluation is completed, the result will be saved in the directory of `pred_output_dir` with `_discopyrojected.conllu` appended to the input filename.
 For instance, `pred_output_dir/tur.pdtb.tedm_test_discopyrojected.conllu`.

-### Evaluation
+### Format Conversion

 We evaluate connective identification by one token per line, with no sentence breaks (default *.tok format) using the .tok gold file.

-Run the command to convert PATH/por.pdtb.crpc_test_discopyrojected.conllu to .tok.
-This will save a .tok file as the gold file in sharedtask2023.
+Run the following command to convert PATH/por.pdtb.crpc_test_discopyrojected.conllu to .tok.
+This will save a .tok file that can be used to compare against the gold file from the shared task data set.

 ```bash
 python convert_to_tok_file \
     --infile=pred_output_dir/tur.pdtb.tedm_test_discopyrojected.conllu
 ```

-Next, run the official evaluation script with the command, and you will get the evaluation score.
+Next, run the official evaluation script to get the final score.

 ```
 EXPORT PREDS=PATH/tur.pdtb.tedm_test_discopyrojected.tok